suisbetter/personal_website/README.md

 ## Usage Instructions

 Just peruse through the website at your own pace, and click the home button to go back.

+## Creation History

+Over the course of 2 days I created my website using vs code and some AI assistance to understand basic rules of HTML and CSS.
+I mainly used w3 schools to understand HTML CSS rules as well as other resources.